 THIS DATE IN HISTORY: June 22

-2013: Right wing Patrick Kane scores two goals to help the Chicago Blackhawks defeat the Boston Bruins 3-1 in Game 5 of the Stanley Cup Final at United Center, moving them within one win of their second championship in four seasons.
+2013: Patrick Kane scores two goals to help the Chicago Blackhawks defeat the Boston Bruins 3-1 in Game 5 of the Stanley Cup Final at United Center, moving them within one win of their second championship in four seasons.

 Kane scores late in the first period and early in the second to give Chicago a 2-0 lead.
-Boston defenseman Zdeno Chara cuts it to 2-1 at 3:40 of the third period, but the Bruins can't beat Chicago goaltender Corey Crawford again, and an empty-net goal by center Dave Bolland wraps up the win, which puts the Blackhawks up 3-2 in the best-of-7 series.
+Boston defenseman Zdeno Chara cuts it to 2-1 at 3:40 of the third period, but the Bruins can't beat Chicago goalie Corey Crawford again, and an empty-net goal by Dave Bolland wraps up the win, which puts the Blackhawks up 3-2 in the best-of-7 series.

 "I think everyone wants to be that guy in big-time games," Kane says, "and I've been lucky enough in a couple to step up."

 1977: John Ziegler is named the fourth president in NHL history, succeeding Clarence Campbell.
-Ziegler serves as president for 15 years, guiding the League through the absorption of four teams from the World Hockey Association (Edmonton Oilers, New England Whalers, Quebec Nordiques, Winnipeg Jets) exactly two years later and helping lay the groundwork for the NHL's expansion in the 1990s.
+Ziegler serves as president for 15 years, guiding the NHL through the absorption of four teams from the World Hockey Association (Edmonton Oilers, New England Whalers, Quebec Nordiques, Winnipeg Jets) exactly two years later and helping lay the groundwork for the NHL's expansion in the 1990s.

 1982: Mike Ilitch purchases the Detroit Red Wings from Bruce Norris.
 Under Ilitch, the Red Wings become a model franchise and win the Stanley Cup four times from 1997-2008.